hyosung11/Launch-School/journal.md

 18:48 After dinner looking at the exercise from the Intro to PEDAC session with Juliette.
 I want to code it from the algorithm.

 19:05 I need to practice, practice, practice.
 Still gaps in my knowledge of looping and returnin from arrays.

+---

+20210718 Sunday

+07:49 reviewing the two exercises that Alex and I did this morning.

+07:50 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Listen to Launch School podcast episodes
+   * [x] 2.
+Review Anki cards
+   * [x] 3.
+JS101 - Small Problems > Easy 1 > 11 & Easy 2 > 1 (with Laurent)
+2. What will you do today?
+   * [x] 1.
+Study Session with Alex Easy 2 > 2 and Medium 1 > 1
+   * [ ] 2.
+Review and Edit Anki cards
+   * [ ] 3.
+Take Quiz 1
+3. Are there any blockers or impediments preventing you from doing your work?
+   * None

+08:02 time for family breakfast